 - The medicating ingredient brochure (MIB) numbers have been eliminated and replaced with codes that are similar to those used in CFIA sampling programs.

 Additional information regarding the transition plan for the implementation of the updated CMIB is available.
 This information is also available on the Animal Nutrition Association of Canada's website – PDF (1,250 kb).

-How will the CFIA and Health Canada's shared compliance and enforcement approach work?
+How CFIA and Health Canada's shared compliance and enforcement approach will work

 Health Canada will require feed facilities to have a veterinary prescription before selling some medicated feeds that currently can be sold without a prescription.
 Because CFIA inspection staff are regularly in feed facilities, they will document what they observe for Health Canada.
 The transition plan for the implementation of the updated CMIB includes indications of when such observations will be documented and provided to Health Canada.